DaTechNinja/anti-pop-under/README.md

-# anti-pop-under
+# Anti Pop-under

-Attempts to disable pop-under scripts working from clicking on elements on a site
+Attempts to disable pop-under scripts from working when clicking elements on a site.